djordjened92/cca-gnnclust/README.md

 ```

 ## Citation
-If you use this software in your work, please cite it using the following metadata:
+If you use this software in your work, please cite it using the following metadata:<br>
-BibTeX:
+BibTeX
 ```
 @software{Nedeljkovic_Cross-Camera_Data_Association,
 author = {Nedeljković, Đorđe},